tomgco/Arduino_Helicopter/README.md

 # Syma 107 Arduino Helicopter

 ## Installation
+Do not use, this software is pre-pre-alpha, IE I haven't even got the chance to test it yet.

 	git clone git://github.com/tomgallacher/Arduino_Helicopter.git

 Open in Arduino Ide or use avrdude, what ever you beef compile and upload to your device.

 ## Preface